HiLab-git/PyMIC_examples/seg_ssl/ACDC/README.md

 Uniform_range = 0.3
 ```

-The configuration for URPC training is:
+The setting for CCT training is:

 ```bash
 ssl_method     = CCT